 The eggs have to be at room temperature but apart from remembering to take them out of the fridge (if that’s where you store them) this is an incredibly easy cake to make.

 I’ve listed the Amaretto cream from the original recipe in the ingredients but I’ve only made it a few times.
-It’s a great accompaniment to the cake but we usually eat it plain, or with a scoop of ice cream.
-This cake is fairly similar to Nigella's Chocolate Olive Oil Cake.
-Both are flat, contain ground almonds and are rich and chocolatey but I think this cake is more interesting because of the Amaretto and it's a bit quicker to make.
+It’s a great accompaniment but we usually eat the cake on its own, or with a scoop of ice cream.

 Chocolate Amaretto Cake